 |Mondays||Planner Check Off|

-The Greatest Show is 2018’s installment of the M-Games and focuses on helping each and every student set a personal best on the end-of-year SAGE test.
+On Top of the World is 2019’s installment of the M-Games and focuses on helping each and every student set a personal best on the end-of-year RISE test.
 The event is broken into two parts.
-Part 1 runs from February 15 to March 21.
-Part 2 runs from March 21 to May 19.
+Part 1 runs from February 19 to March 21.
+Part 2 runs from March 27 to May 17.

 To prepare to achieve a personal best, students work on a weekly progress chart designed to help them perform to their best abilities.
-Students keep organized through a daily use of their personal planners, enhance their reading fluency and comprehension through daily reading, increase their math fluency through IXL practice, keep organized with weekly binder checks, and meet school expectations to be curious, respectful, accountable, and zero-quitting.
-Each Thursday, students summarize their performance on these five indicators using the attached Google Form.
+Students keep organized through a daily use of their personal planners, keep their grades up by avoiding any missing assignments or assessments, enhance their reading fluency and comprehension through daily reading, increase their math fluency through IXL practice, and keep their skills sharp by answering our weekly challenge question.
+Each day of the week, students summarize their performance on these five indicators using a Google Form.

 Students who complete at least four of the five indicators in the week are eligible to participate in the week’s M-Games reward activity.

-The second half of the M-Games: Greatest Show involves our final reviews and the moment of truth . . . the SAGE test itself.
+The second half of the M-Games: On Top of the World involves our final reviews and the moment of truth . . . the RISE test itself.
 For the final reviews, students team up to participate in language arts, science, and math competitions.

 Their scores are posted each day on posters in the hallway to show which teams and which classes are doing the best.
 The winning classes for each grade level earn a donut party, and the winning teams earn up to 1000 STEM CRAZY points at the Mustang Market.

 The M-Games: Greatest Show review tournament leads directly to the actual RISE test that we have prepared for throughout the entire year.
 RISE testing takes place over eight sessions beginning April 16th in which we will be on a special testing schedule.
 The entire school will spend the first hour and fifteen minutes working on their RISE test on these eight days before resuming their normal five-period schedule.